lucasfrossard/java-simple-simple-rest-store/README.md

-# Java WebApp Coding Test Instructions
+# Avenue Code Java Challenge

 Your task is to develop a simple RESTful webservice that implements a common e-commerce scenario, placing and modifying orders.
 We have provided you with an mavenized starter template that provides you with the necessary dependencies to build, test and run a webservice using the following: